-Which ball-shaped Echo Dot will win this... round?
+Amazon Echo Dot (4th Gen) vs. Echo Dot with Clock (4th Gen): Which should you buy?

 - New position of the light ring may be less functional

 If you're trying to decide the merits of getting an Amazon Echo Dot (4th Gen) vs. an Echo Dot with Clock (4th Gen), you might be having a difficult time coming up with a point of distinction beyond the LED clock on the latter.
 And you know what?
 That is basically the only substantive difference between the two devices.

-So why should we go on discussing the matter any further?
+So, why should we go on discussing the matter any further?
 Well, there are some other subtle differences that may matter to you when making your purchase decision.
+Let's dive into them to get a better understanding of the matter.

-Amazon Echo Dot (4th Gen) vs. Echo Dot with Clock (4th Gen) Spec comparison
+Amazon Echo Dot (4th Gen) vs. Echo Dot with Clock (4th Gen): Specs comparison

 It's true, the Echo Dot (4th Gen) and Echo Dot with Clock (4th Gen) have a ton in common.
 Don't believe me?
 Take a look at the spec sheet below.